Back to Blog

 What this means for you

-Individual operators and teams on the public product: move to the IHE.
-Download the app for your platform, sign in with your Hacker Sidekick account, and treat the desktop environment as the product—we’re concentrating roadmap, features, and agentic capability there.
+Individual operators and teams on the public product: move to Hacker Sidekick on the desktop.
+Download the app for your platform, sign in with your Hacker Sidekick account, and treat the desktop environment as the product-we’re concentrating roadmap, features, and agentic capability there.

 Windows, macOS (Apple silicon and Intel), and Linux (.deb) builds are available from the homepage.

-We’ll keep sharing what ships in the IHE, how agentic workflows evolve on the desktop, and how enterprise fusion and private deployment options come together on one platform.
+We’ll keep sharing what ships in Hacker Sidekick, how agentic workflows evolve on the desktop, and how enterprise fusion and private deployment options come together on one platform.

 - The Hacker Sidekick Team